asgersvenning/SkillTrainingSession2024/README.md

 ## Overview

-The session is structured around hands-on exercises using three datasets from the literature, with a focus on:
+The session is structured around hands-on exercises using three practical datasets, with a focus on:

 - Choosing the appropriate model family (`ziP`, `betar`, `gaullss`, etc.).
 - Understanding and applying different smoothing functions.
+- Visualizing model predictions and diagnostics (e.g., marginal and residual plots, QQ plots).
 - Efficiently using `gam`/`bam` for large datasets.
-- Visualizing model predictions and diagnostics (e.g., marginal and residual plots, QQ plots).

 ### Contents